-One of the saddest things for me is a familiarity with bible verses.
+One of the saddest things in Christian circles is a familiarity with bible verses.
 People post bible verses on social media, put verses on their walls, write them in birthday cards, all done initially with good intentions.
 But with the familiarity and popularity of the activity, many seem to have forgotten the truths behind these verses they share, or even noticed where they are in the bible.

 Many of us have received the “light of the world” so as to “never walk in darkness” (John 8:12).
 We “received the light” (Heb 10:32) at the start of our journey, only to abandon the lamp for the rest of our path.

-The lamp is for the feet, where you are walking and standing right now.
+The lamp is for where you are walking and standing right now.

 How often we fail to get into the word for our current circumstances, where we find ourselves now.
 We tend to leave it for Sundays, or for other people to look into and tell us about it.
 Then we wonder why we feel like we are walking in darkness.

 And if a lamp lights up where your feet are right now…

 The light given by the lamp shows you the path forward.

 - You don’t trip over roots, bash into obstacles or fall into holes.